Arithmetic finiteness of Mukai varieties of genus 7: On Mukai -folds of genus 7

 \begin{proof} Note that, for a Mukai ninefold $X$ of genus 7 over $k$, a quadric 6-fold $\Q^6$ contained in $X_{\overline{k}}$ is unique by \cite[Lemma 5.10]{Kuznetsovspinor}.
 Therefore, by Galois descent, we have a unique $k$-form of $\Q^6$ contained in $X$.
 Note that the ample generator $H \in \Pic(X)$ is defined over $k$.
 Thus the ample generator $\cO_{\Q^6}(1)$ is also defined over $k$.
 The remaining argument can be easily reduced to the case where $k = \overline{k}.$ \end{proof}

 \begin{thm} Let $K$ be a number field.
-Then the number of $K$-isomorphism classes of Mukai ninefolds over $K$ is exactly $2^r$ (in particular finitely many), where $r$ is the number of real places. \end{thm}
+Then the number of $K$-isomorphism classes of Mukai ninefolds over $K$ is equal to $2^r$ (in particular finitely many), where $r$ denotes the number of real places of $K$. \end{thm}

 \begin{proof} By Proposition \ref{prop:Mukaininequadic}, the set of $K$-isomorphism classes of Mukai ninefolds over $K$ is isomorphic to the following set:

 Indeed, $\OGr(W,3)$ admits a line bundle $\cO_{\OGr(W,3)} (1)$ if and only if $C_{0} (q) \simeq M_{8} (K)$ by an argument similar to the proof of Proposition \ref{prop:assumptionab} {\cred and \cite[Chapter V, Theorem 2.4]{Lam}}.
 Any element in $A$ admits a representative $q$ with $\det q \in K^{\times 2}$, so we restrict to such forms.
 By \cite[Chapter V, Proposition 3.20]{Lam} (cf.\ \cite[Chapter V, Theorem 2.4 and (3.12)]{Lam}), for such a $q$, $C_{0} (q) \simeq M_{8} (K)$ holds if and only if the Hasse invariant of $q$ on any place $v$ of $K$ is trivial.
 By \cite[Theorem 72:1]{OMeara} (cf.\ \cite[Remark 66:5]{OMeara}), quadratic forms of rank 7 over $K$ with trivial determinants and Hasse invariants correspond to integers (negative indices) $(s_{v})_{v}$ with $0 \leq s_{v} \leq 7$, $(-1)^{s_v} =1$, and $(-1)^{\frac{s_{v}(s_{v}-1)}{2}} =1$, where $v$ varies in all the real places of $K$.
 These conditions are equivalent to $s_{v} \in \{0,4 \}$, so the number of $(s_{v})_{v}$ is exactly $2^r$.
 Note that, corresponding quadratic forms have indices $(7-s_{v}, s_{v})_{v}$, so they are not similar to each other. \end{proof}